vaguity/static/README.md

 ## Dependencies

-You'll need npm and a global install of gulp.
+You'll need npm and a global install of gulp and Bower.
 You'll also need Ruby and a global install of Sass (`gem install sass`).

 ## Installation